Sleighs/CashFlowJs/README.md

 ## Cash Flow Js

 **Cash Flow Js** is an adaptation of the Cash Flow 101 board game with additional gameplay options and rule customization that allows for many unique ways to play.
+Practice real world investing, employing financial strategies, and leveraging assets and liabilaties.

+"Fake money.
+Real Lessons"

 Preview at https://sleighs.github.io/CashFlowJs/